 Policy requirements considering rules and laws on research infrastructures, e.g. laws for health data

-Discussion: What are additional aspects that are not considered in these three groups?
-Is a category of requirements missing?
+Discussion: What are additional aspects that are not considered?

 Questions are: Which challenges can be solved via technology?
 Which challenges are community-oriented?
 What would be a good way to address challenges posed by policy makers?
 What works well and what does not work well and create barriers?

-75-90 mins: Preparing for building working groups for a vision addressing the next 10 years (Structured Discussion)
+65-90 mins: Preparing for building working groups for a vision addressing the next 10 years (Structured Discussion led by Andreas Rauber)

 Collecting topics to inform a vision such as needs, requirements and emerging technologies

 Which format of meetings?